ayalon/drupal8-migrate/README.md

 ## Usage

-- git clone the repo "git clone git@gitlab.liip.ch:jonathan.minder/drupal8-migrate.git"
+- git clone the repo
 - run "composer install"
-- set up a virtual host pointing to the web folder
+- set up a virtual host pointing to the web folder in apache/nginx

 ## Set the path to the drupal configuration